 Classical number theory in an algebraic setting.
 Topics include unique factorization, diophantine equations, and linear and quadratic congruences.
 Advanced topics from algebraic or analytic number theory.
-Prerequisites: MATH 245 and MATH 280 or permission of the instructor.
-Crosslisted as MATH 611.
+Prerequisites: MATH 245 and either MATH 241 or MATH 280 or permission of the instructor.